Eschatologue/CM_wiki/docs/character-creation/race/dwarf.md

 ---

 ## Mountain Dwarves
 *Also known as 'Shield Dwarves', they are strong and hardy, accustomed to a difficult life in rugged terrain and probably on the tall side (for a dwarf).
-They have a very strong martial tradition, resulting in a majority of Mykrrheim's Fjallavörðurs originating from this particulars subrace of dwarves.*
+They have a very strong martial tradition, resulting in a majority of Myrkheimr's Fjallavörðurs originating from this particulars subrace of dwarves.*

 :material-shield-plus:{ .lg .middle } **Dwarven Armour Training**
 &ensp;&ensp;&ensp; You have proficiency with [Light Armour](../../equipment/armour/index.md#light-armour) and [Medium Armour](../../equipment/armour/index.md#medium-armour).